Kairotic/coding-with-knots/quipu.md

 The meanings of colours, ply and structure are largely unknown, but we can compare them with the knot values which we do understand.
-This could give an indication if they contain information.
+This could give an indication of whether they contain information.
 Here are the knot values compared with the colours:

 ![](figures/entropy-values-colours.png)